 The Marina Police Department in association with the Police Activities League is committed to maintaining an outstanding career training program for its police cadets.
 The individual's personal initiative is the most decisive factor in his or her success.

-The Purpose Of The Cadet Program
+The Purpose Of The Explorer Program

 - To recruit qualified young adults who have an interest in law enforcement.